 Opinion: 75 Years On, Remember Hiroshima And Nagasaki.
 But Remember Toyama Too

-Cary Karacas (@CaryKaracas) is associate professor of geography at the City University of New York - College of Staten Island and the Graduate Center.
+Cary Karacas (@CaryKaracas) is associate professor of geography at the City University of New York-College of Staten Island and the Graduate Center.
 David Fedman (@dfedman) is assistant professor of history at the University of California, Irvine.
 Together, they maintain JapanAirRaids.org, a bilingual digital archive.

 On Aug.
 1, 1945, 12-year-old Hideko Sudo went to bed fully clothed and full of worry.
 For days, air raid alerts had left the coastal city of Toyama on edge, prompting her school's closure.
 More alarmingly, earlier that day, American planes had rained down leaflets warning of an imminent attack.